Income Based Repayment: Your Questions Answered

 Should I switch From IBR to REPAYE?

-You may not be able to because your loans don’t qualify.
-If that is the case you have to consolidate your loans and 90% of the time its not worth it if that is the case.
-Also, it depends which income-based repayment plan you are on (IBR or IBR for New Borrowers).
+You may not be able to because your loans don't qualify.
+If that is the case you have to do a direct consolidation loan and 90% of the time its not worth it if that is the case.
+Also, it depends which income based repayment plan you are on (IBR or IBR for New Borrowers).

 If you interest charge is greater than your monthly payment, yes!